 TimelyCare is a free resource for all residential students at ATSU.
 Visit timelycare.com/atsu or download the TimelyCare app.

 The National Sexual Assault Hotline may be accessed nationwide at 800.656.4673.

 Orders of Protection

-Victims may file an Order of Protection in King County, Washington.
-Protection Order Advocates are available to assist in the process at the following location:
+Victims/survivors may file an Order of Protection in Multnomah County, Oregon in the following court: